Tour the Tolkien Trail in Birmingham

 Middle Earth Festival

 Each year the city holds a Tolkien based event known as the Middle Earth Festival or Tolkien Weekend.
-This year the festival will take place on the 5th – 6th September and is a great opportunity to get involved in the mystical world of Hobbits and Orcs.
 There are historical re-enactments, music, arts and crafts, great food and costume awards.
 Many people come to the festival in their Lord of the Rings or Hobbit outfits, so don’t be surprised if you see a few Gandalfs and Uruk Hai walking around.
 The event takes place around the Sarehole Mill and is free to attend so be sure to check it out.

 Explore Tolkien’s outdoor playground